Criminal Justice

 The major objective of this degree program is to prepare students for effective professional careers in criminal justice, forensic crime scene investigation, public service and other helping professions, and/or prepare them to pursue studies in law and other related graduate programs.
 Career opportunities are available in federal, state, local and private justice-related endeavors.
 These careers include law enforcement, crime scene investigation, juvenile justice, corrections and the courts.

 This program also prepares students to enter law school or to pursue graduate studies in criminal justice or in several of the human services fields, usually related to justice.
-This program offers and encourages in-service justice employees and others to enhance their professional career development through higher education.

 Criminal justice students study the causes of crime, treatment of offenders and management of the criminal justice system, with a focus on balancing social justice and individual rights.
 Wilder School graduates typically pursue careers in public service and work in law enforcement, the court system, corrections or public policy.
 Students will learn under faculty experts in criminal justice, criminology, law, juvenile justice, organized crime, law enforcement, corrections, and transnational crime.